-A person with a strong victim archetype will stay in that situation, feeling trapped, and probably complain to family and friends about their mean boss.
+A person with a strong victim archetype will stay in that situation.
+Feeling trapped, and probably complaining to family and friends about their mean boss.

 But I hear you saying, "Yes, but this is the only job on offer where I live.
 I HAVE to work here.
 I HAVE to put up with my boss" -- This is still your Victim speaking!

 If you choose to view this situation through the lens of personal power, then you'll take responsibility for your emotional state.
-You'll not let the boss get to you ... while you are searching alternative ways to create an income (for example, you could do, what I did and start a business online - you'd be surprised what people create websites about and make an income from!).
+You'll not let the boss get to you ... while you are searching alternative ways to create an income (for example, you could do, what I did and start a business online!)

 Every choice we make leads to a consequence.